DoctorPok42/42sh/README.md

-# MYSH 2
+# 42SH

-MYSH is a shell written in C.
+42sh is a shell written in C.

 ## Installation

-To install MYSH, run the following commands:
+To install 42sh, run the following commands:

-    $ git clone git@github.com:EpitechPromo2027/B-PSU-200-BDX-2-1-minishell2-remi.mazat.git
+    $ git clone git@github.com:DoctorPok42/42sh.git

-    $ cd B-PSU-200-BDX-2-1-minishell2-remi.mazat
+    $ cd 42sh

     $ make

-    & ./mysh
+    & ./42sh

 ## Usage

-MYSH is a shell that can execute commands, manage the environment, and manage the return value of the last command executed.
+42sh is a shell that can execute commands, manage the environment, and manage the return value of the last command executed.

 ## Tech